mattermost/docs/source/guides/postgres-migration.rst

    dbcmp --source "${MYSQL_DSN}" --target "${POSTGRES_DSN}" --exclude="db_migrations","ir_","focalboard","systems"

-Note that the migration guide only covers the tables for Mattermost channels, the support for other plugins such as Boards and Playbooks will be added in the future.
-Another exlusion we are making is in the ``db_migrations`` table which has a small difference (a typo in a single migration name) creates a diff.
-Since we created the Postgres schema with morph and the official mattermost source, we can consider to skip it safely.
-On the other hand, ``systems`` table may contain additional diffs if there was extra keys added during some of the migrations.
-Consider excluding ``systems`` table if you run into issues and do a manual comparison as the data in the ``systems`` table is relatively smaller in size.
+Note that this migration guide only covers the tables for Mattermost channels.
+Support for other plugins, such as Playbooks, will be added in the future.

+Another exclusion we are making is in the ``db_migrations`` table which has a small difference (a typo in a single migration name) creates a diff.
+Since we created the PostgreSQL schema with morph, and the official ``mattermost`` source, we can skip it safely without concerns.
+On the other hand, ``systems`` table may contain additional diffs if there were extra keys added during some of the migrations.
+Consider excluding the ``systems`` table if you run into issues, and perform a manual comparison as the data in the ``systems`` table is relatively smaller in size.

 Notes
 -----